TobyRet/Console_Social_Network/README.md

 2. Testing the user's interaction with the console.
 I've previously used Capybara to test user interaction with the browser, but got a little stumped when it came to coming up with a practical way to test the user's interaction with the console.
 Any pointers here would be greatly appreciated :-)

+### Known Bugs
+1. Time stamp needs to be singularized when post is less than a minute old